elliotperviz/cmms/md/C01_02/README.md

   If we follow the 5th column, we should see the temperature steadily approach 500K.

-  Visualize this trajectory with `vmd`.
+  Visualize the trajectory with `vmd`.

   Using the same approach in the benchmark step, extract the thermodynamic output at each timestep from `log.lammps`.
 Write to a file (e.g. `heat.dat`) and plot using gnuplot.